Chapter 13. Temporal Circular Buffers

 Spatial Operations

-• Return the spatial reference identifier
+• Return or set the spatial reference identifier

-srid(cbuffer) → integer
+SRID(cbuffer) → integer

 SELECT SRID(cbuffer 'Cbuffer(SRID=5676;Point(1 1), 0.3)');